seyleigh/liriNodeApp/README.md

 The first command will return the default song that has been set.

 The second command will return a song with those words in it, I found out that it doesn't return exactly the song I have in mind.
-I haven't found a way to solve that without breaking the 'do what it says' command yet, but I want to keep looking into that.

 ![Spotify This Null Function](./images/spotifynull.gif)
 ![Spotify This Function](./images/spotify1.gif)